Trend Innovations Holding Inc. - GuruFocus.com

-Thy News is a mobile application with convenient control and the ability to read news on topics of interest.
-The search database of the news service collected news from various information resources.
+Thy News is a mobile application that is an aggregator of news articles.
+It collects news from a variety of sources and provides users with a convenient issue.
+This is convenient and practical for users.
 The user is not limited to preset sources, but is offered various ways to personalize the service.

-Trend Innovations Holding Inc. team plans to create a new service "Podcasts" in its news aggregator.
+Thy News is a news aggregator that allows users to quickly and conveniently get news from a variety of sources on a topic of current interest to them.
+User can form their categories, specific sources and news by keywords.
+Materials can be added to bookmarks, and design can be customized according to the proposed options.

-A podcast is a thematic audio blog with one or more presenters.
-You can listen to it online or download it on your device.
-Each issue is a separate theme or story.
-In fact, the podcast is a recorded message to the audience.
+Trend Innovations Holding Inc. is constantly working on the development and improvement of Thy News functionality in line with global trends in the use of news applications by users.
+The news aggregator market is quite extensive and has high competition for the audience.
+The management of the company believes that the application has a number of distinctive features: an extensive database of news sources, high performance and a convenient customizable design of news feeds.

 About Trend Innovations Holding Inc.